 Now back to this cake, the first time I baked it as is, I envisioned the potential of spinning it into a delectable show stopping dessert!
-Perfect context to test my new vegan dessert was a seating vegan dinner at my place, to which I invited cross-cultural guests with genuine passion to fusion cuisine.
+Perfect context to test my new vegan dessert was a seated vegan dinner at my place, to which I invited cross-cultural guests with genuine passion for fusion cuisine.

-To the Sfouf mix I added a teaspoon of turmeric to enhance the color, the zest of one orange and dashes of cinnamon and cloves.
+To the Sfouf mix I added a teaspoon of turmeric to enhance the color, the zest of one orange and dashes of cinnamon and clove.
 Instead of using the traditional rectangular mold to bake the cake, to cut it later into diamonds, I picked a silicone mold of mini bundt cakes.
-I fancy individual desserts for seating dinners.
+I fancy individual desserts for seated dinners.
 They make an unmatched elegant grand finale.

 While the cake was baking in the oven, I prepared a zesty fragrant syrup to drizzle it over the cake while it was still warm.
-To gild the lily, I prepared the day before some almond praline and sprinkle it on the top of the cake.
+To gild the lily, I prepared some almond praline the day before and sprinkled it on the top of the cake.
 This last step is definitely optional.

 There is nothing wrong about using a box of a cake mix!
-Conversly, it challenges our creativity and opens a whole lot of possibilities.
-Vegan turmeric cake is light, easy fix, and a restaurant quality dessert that leaves a long-lasting impression on foodies.
+Conversely, it challenges our creativity and opens a whole lot of possibilities.
+Vegan turmeric cake is a light, easy fix, and a restaurant quality dessert that leaves a long-lasting impression on foodies.

 Vegan Turmeric Cake